 The introduction of universal credit continues.
 Tenants now have to manage their money differently – from weekly housing benefit payments paid directly to their landlord – to a single monthly income to cover a range of benefits, paid directly into their personal bank account.

-Already it’s having a knock-on financial and social impact, with an increase in missed rents payments, arrears, and tenancy eviction.
+Already it’s having a knock-on financial and social impact, with an increase in missed rents payments, arrears and tenancy eviction.

-In the London Borough of Southwark the number of claimants in receipt of full service universal credit and owing more than 8 weeks rent arrears increased by 20% in just three weeks.
+In the London Borough of Southwark, the number of claimants in receipt of full service universal credit and owing more than 8 weeks rent arrears increased by 20% in just three weeks.

-If these accounts are not managed proactively it is expected to have significant social and financial impacts on local authorities.
-Not only is it impacting revenue collection, councils are facing a rise in court orders, where it can take years for debt to be fully recovered, an increase in costly tenancy terminations, compounded by a rising demand for expensive temporary accommodation.
+If these accounts are not managed proactively, it is expected to have significant social and financial impacts on local authorities.
+Not only is it impacting revenue collection, councils are now facing a rise in court orders, where it can take years for debt to be fully recovered, an increase in costly tenancy terminations, compounded by a rising demand for expensive temporary accommodation.
 This can all contribute to wider social and mental health issues, placing additional strains on public services.

-We use insight to profile customers in areas that are more likely to be impacted by universal credit, have the propensity to miss payments or have rent arrears.
+We use insights to profile customers in areas that are more likely to be impacted by universal credit, have the propensity to miss payments or have rent arrears.
 Our team firstly contacts tenants to help to explain the payment options that are available, arranges to take rent payments and helps eligible tenants who need alternative payment arrangements (APAs) applied to their universal credit.

 We can work alongside your existing teams and procedures to provide a fully-managed service, from profiling and contact management to taking and making payment arrangements, signposting to wider support and preparing court documentation for non-payers.

 We support both tenants and local authorities understand and manage the complexities around universal credit and help residents manage their rent payments effectively.